 Likewise, the production design also makes the play engaging.
 There is no set, allowing the audience’s attention to focus on Shakespeare’s wonderful characters.
 Instead, there is a green, grass-like stage, which is segregated into segments by fantastic lighting.
 When Margaret realises that the nobles are plotting rebellion against her husband, she says that she feels that she is caught in a spider’s web.
 This metaphor is visually translated as the lighted floor creates a spider’s web, with Margaret at its centre.
 The sound design also needs to be credited.
 A deep, pulsating music, echoing a heart-beat intensifies as the action and tension builds, leaving the audience on tenterhooks.
 It lends the play an edgy, tense feel, which echoes the political landscape of Queen Margaret.

 Overall, I loved this play!
-It really brought history to life, educated me about the War of the Roses, and left me in awe of what an incredible woman Queen Margaret was.
+It really brings history to life, educating me about the War of the Roses, and leaving me in awe of what an incredible woman Queen Margaret was.
 It is a story that brings a vitally important queen out of the shadows of history, telling her story so beautifully, it fits right into Shakespeare’s historical canon.